Whether the world be finite... and whether there be more than one world...

 …in what places the sea has receded… of cities which have been absorbed by the sea… of lands which have been swallowed up…

-Once torn apart, the two half-spheres release a clear jelly-like substance and a pool of water, known by some to be the sources of tears.
-Thinking back to that coagulated puddle of secretions I am reminded of Aristotle’s theory of sight: the eye, he proposed, emanates a continuous medium of moisture that merges with air to form a “liquid image” in the mind that is experienced as vision… color, shape, line, depth, surface.
+Once torn apart, the two half-spheres release a clear jelly-like substance and a pool of water.
+I understood that this must be the sources of tears.
+Thinking back to that coagulated puddle of secretions, I am reminded of Aristotle’s theory of sight: the eye, he proposed, emanates a continuous medium of moisture that merges with air to form a “liquid image” in the mind that is experienced as vision… color, shape, line, depth, surface.
 Emitting this aqueous substance Aristotle’s eye probes its surroundings like a misty tentacle groping a watery world into being.

 …on the navigation of the sea, of the rivers… and whether the ocean surrounds the earth… that the earth is the middle of the world…

 Still holding the deflated globe in the palm of my hand I watched as the secretions stained my skin a grayish color and soon realized that something else, very black and oily, was also leaking from the eyeball.
 Reaching into the front portion of the bisected organ I remove a glistening, jewel-like stone and with sticky, blackened fingers, hold it up to my own eye.
 A spot of light cast by the stone dances frantically on the walls of the sunlit room, attracting the attention of the cat who positions himself with furtive urgency to stalk the flickering apparition.
-Looking through the transparent gem I see the sky become the ocean and the ocean become the sky as the whole of the world is refracted upside down.
+Looking through the transparent gem, I see the sky become grass and the grass become sky as the whole of the world is refracted upside down.

 … when and where there are no shadows… where the shadows fall in opposite directions… of daylight in the night…